NyiroZsombor/tile-editor/README.md

 python3 main.py
 ```

 Move the cursor with Shift + Left Click.
-Select a tile to be placed on the right.
+Open a tile group (tileset) with the button on the right, then select a tile to be placed.
 Remove tiles with Right Click